icon icon

 Your Toddler and Daylight Savings!

 Don’t panic!
-Your toddler’s transition will be more seamless if you only plan and use some sensible ideas.
+Your toddler’s transition will be more seamless if you plan and use some sensible ideas.

 Here’s how to help your child handle the time shift and modify their daily calendar for daylight savings: